 I knew it would be incredibly noticeable if I stood up and left, so I hung in there.
 I decided to temper myself by reducing the intensity and number of repetitions.
 The instructor never told me to do more or work harder.
 Instead, she smiled and barked orders in her loud cheerleader voice, and I did my best to obey and strain to hear her.

-As an internet search would show the following day, no, that was not Pilates.
-It was, in fact, an intense 60-minute ab exercise class, but it opened the door for me to start learning about Pilates.
+Although an internet search the following day indicated that I had not been in a true Pilates class, it didn’t matter.
+I was intrigued.
 I started reading magazine articles and books, trying to self-practice the real Pilates.
 (If you’re wondering about how Pilates began, here’s more information on Joseph Pilates.)

 That class opened the door and began a new journey for me.
 Although, I would never have guessed that anything so significant or profound would be happening when I showed up that night, it has impacted my life ever since.